 Thanks to the members, donors, grantors, and sponsors who supported Birds in Art 2018 exhibition and programs.

 Support for Birds in Art 2018 came from Aspirus, Inc. and Aspirus Arise.
-Additional exhibition and educational support cames from Jim and Sue Konkel, and additional educational support comes from Gary and Amy Sweet.
+Additional exhibition and educational support came from Jim and Sue Konkel, and additional educational support came from Gary and Amy Sweet.
 Birds in Art 2018 media support came from Wisconsin Public Radio.
 Marketing supported in part by City of Wausau Room Tax funds.

 Exhibitions and programs were supported in part by a grant from the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts.
 Support for the Jane Kim mural project came from the Community Arts Grant Program of the Community Foundation of North Central Wisconsin, with funds provided by the Wisconsin Arts Board, a state agency; the Community Foundation; and the B. A. & Esther Greenheck Foundation.
 A grant from the B. A. & Esther Greenheck Foundation supported the Kris Parins and Josh Guge artists residencies.